 - There are four widely used objective functions:

 - 1. Error-rate (minimize)

 - 2. Bayesian distance (maximize)

-- 3. Conditional entropy (minimize)
+- Conditional entropy (minimize)

 - 4. Mutual information (maximize)

 - All of these evaluation functions have the following advantages:

-- 1. Very good approximations for the error probability,
+- Very good approximations for the probability of misclassification,

-- 2. Can be used for K-class problems
+- 2. Can be used for K-class problems,

-- 3. Have good theoretical foundations
+- Have good theoretical foundations

 - Common limitation: they are typically quite hard to evaluate.